o3de/o3de.org/content/docs/atom-guide/setup-atom-projects.md

 ### Setup

-1. Follow the instructions in[Project Creation](/docs/welcome-guide/create/) in the Get Started guide.
+1. Follow the instructions in [Project Creation](/docs/welcome-guide/create/) in the Get Started guide.
 After creating an O3DE project, you have access to Atom via the **Atom Gem**.
 This is a core Gem that's built into O3DE and enabled in your project by default.

 2. After you set up your project, check out the following pages to explore Atom's features via the O3DE Editor:
    - [Create a Level](/docs/learning-guide/tutorials/environments/create-a-level/): An introduction to your first level.
 Whenever you create a level in your project, the default environment consists of many Atom components.